-The laundromat is also a hub of neighborhood activity providing a buffet of local gossip, news, amusement, and annoyances.
-To enjoy this buffet of social delicacies, one must understand that the laundromat is also a place where customers need to follow a protocol.
+The laundromat is also a hub of neighborhood activity, providing a buffet of local gossip, news, amusement, and annoyances.
+To enjoy this buffet of social delicacies, one must understand that the laundromat is also a place where customers follow some rather odd protocols.
 For example, my mother always asks if the hot water has been turned on and which machines are working.
-While on the surface, this may seem silly, failure to ask may result in loading a machine, adding detergent and quarters, only to discover that the machine is out of order, or the Korean owner, hoping to cut down her expenses, has not turned on the hot water.
+While on the surface, this may seem silly, failure to ask may result in loading a machine, adding detergent and quarters, only to discover that the machine is out of order.
+Or, the Korean owner, hoping to cut down her expenses, has not turned on the hot water.
 The life lesson in this is to always ask first and never assume the obvious because your ‘obvious’ may not be someone else’s obvious.

 Pausing just long enough to make sure he had our attention, Larry continued with his story.
-Noticing that the woman was anxious and confused, he directed her to the closest machine and carefully enunciated “put the clothes in the machine”.
+Noticing that the woman was anxious and confused, he directed her to the closest machine and carefully enunciated “put – the – clothes – in – the – machine”.
 She looked perplexed so Larry opened the door and threw the clothes in the machine and added detergent.
 The woman then closed the door and waited for her machine to start.
 When nothing happened, she began to hit the machine.
-The Larry then pointed to the sign by the coin slot and explained in slow careful English, “put eight quarters in the machine”.
-The woman looked at Larry, shrugged her shoulders and then pulled out eight quarters, opened the machine door and “put them in the machine”.
+Larry pointed to the sign by the coin slot and explained in slow careful English, “put – eight – quarters – in – the – machine”.
+The woman looked at Larry, shrugged her shoulders, pulled out eight quarters, opened the machine door, and “put – them – in – the -machine”.

 I’ll end the story here and let you ponder the linguistic challenges of English prepositions for non-native English speakers.